This post contains affiliate links. Please see our disclosure policy.

 Instructions

-- In a medium bowl hand whisk together flour, oats, salt, baking soda, cinnamon and nutmeg.
-Set aside.
+- In a medium bowl hand whisk together flour, oats, salt, baking soda, cinnamon nutmeg, and salt.
+Set aside.250 grams all purpose flour, 240 grams old fashioned whole oats, 1 teaspoon baking soda, 1 teaspoon ground cinnamon, 1/2 teaspoon ground nutmeg, 1/2 teaspoon fine sea salt

-- In bowl of stand mixer fitted with paddle attachment, beat together softened butter and sugars.
+- In bowl of stand mixer fitted with paddle attachment, beat together softened butter and sugars.220 grams dark brown sugar, 100 grams granulated sugar, 227 grams unsalted butter

 - Add vanilla, maple syrup. and eggs one at a time.
-Scrape bottom and sides of bowl as needed.
+Scrape bottom and sides of bowl as needed.1 tablespoon maple syrup, 1 teaspoon pure vanilla extract, 2 large eggs

 - Slowly spoon in flour and oats until dough is formed.